gsa-oes/office-of-evaluation-sciences/_projects/1738-increasing-vaccine-uptake-among-seniors.md

 Individuals were randomly assigned to a month in which they received the postcard reminder, October, November, December, or January.
 In addition to month, individuals were block-randomized according to their vaccination history.

 This study has three treatment arms based on when the postcard was sent: October, November, and December.
 Individuals randomized to receive the postcard reminder in January were considered the control group, as vaccinations rates were analyzed for the full sample excluding vaccinations post-January.

 ## What was the impact?

 The postcard reminder had a small but detectable effect among individuals who received the postcard in October.

 Individuals in the control group received 8.58 percent of their four vaccinations during the study period.
-Individuals in the October group had received 0.27 percent more vaccinations (563 vaccinations) than individuals in the control group.
+Individuals in the October group received 0.27 percent more vaccinations (an additional 563 vaccinations) than individuals in the control group.

+The increase in vaccinations in October is detectable, while increases in November and December are not.